learn-co-curriculum/phase-1-javascript-project-mode/README.md

 2. Your entire app must run on a single page.
 There should be NO redirects or reloads.
 In other words, your project will contain a single HTML file.

-3. Use at least **3 distinct** [event-listeners][] that enable interactivity.
+3. Use at least 3 distinct [event listeners][event-listeners] (3 events of different
+   types) that enable interactivity.
+What this means is that, if you had 3 click events, that would only count as 1 distinct event and you would need to add at least 2 more.
 Think search or filter functionality, toggling dark/light mode, upvoting posts, etc. Each of your event listeners should also have its own unique callback function.
-These **must** be added using JavaScript's .addEventListener().
+These must be added using JavaScript's .addEventListener() method.
 Events embedded into HTML elements and CSS will not count toward the total.
-(Note: 3 distinct means that if you had 3 'click' events, it would count for only 1 distinct event.
-This means you would need to add at least 2 additional events.)
 Please ask your instructor if you have questions regarding this requirement.

 4. Your project must implement at least one instance of array iteration using available array methods (`map`, `forEach`, `filter`, etc).
 Manipulating your